Skip to main content

 Bolt Carnival Celebration

-Of course, you cannot forget about transportation, either.
+Don't forget to factor transportation into your budget, too.
 Getting to and from the port will add to your overall costs.
 If flying, consider airfare prices, airport transfers, and a pre-cruise hotel since you'll want to arrive the day before departure.
-Guests who are driving should factor in gas, potential polls, and parking fees at the port.
+Guests who are driving should factor in gas, potential tolls, and parking fees at the port.

 Loading Comments